Ginger Dressing

 centered salad topped with ginger dressing

-Make your favorite Ginger Dressing that you get at Japanese restaurants right at home in just 5 minutes!
+Make your favorite ginger dressing that you get at Japanese restaurants right at home in just 5 minutes!
 This simple, vibrant, and recipe features fresh ingredients like ginger, carrots, shallots, and more.

-5 from 12 votes
+4.92 from 36 votes

-Print Pin Rate
+Print Pin Video Rate

 Course: Side Dish